anishacharya/GM-Matching/README.md

 Welcome to the world of data pruning, where the goal is to select a k-subset of training examples that captures the core structure and diversity of the entire dataset.

 But there's a catch: real-world data is often noisy.
 Labels may be incorrect, features can be corrupted, and adversarial outliers lurk in the shadows.
-Most existing pruning strategies fail under such conditions — they simply weren’t built for robustness.
+Most existing pruning strategies fail under such conditions — they simply weren't built for robustness.

 In our latest work, we introduce a robust alternative: Geometric Median (GM) Matching — a theoretically principled and practically scalable approach that reliably selects high-quality subsets even when up to 50% of the data is arbitrarily corrupted.